 We’ve previously written about a number of elements that help to reduce contract issues and risk.
 There are plenty of moving parts such as:

-- Recording all contracts and metadata in a central repository to improve visibility
+- Recording all agreements and metadata in a contract repository software to improve visibility

 - Sharing understanding of contract obligations across the organisation

 - Monitoring vendor performance against a defined set of KPIs

 - Ensuring contract compliance across the entire portfolio

 Gatekeeper’s comprehensive reporting suite enables customers to track all aspects of their contracts and vendors.